Thermadiag/seq/docs/charconv.md

 # Charconv: arithmetic value convertion from/to string

-The charconv module provides fast routines to convert numerical values from/to string.
+The charconv module provides low-level fast routines to convert numerical values from/to string.
 This module was initially developped for very fast containers dump in files or strings.

 ## Low level functions

-The main functions of charconv module are seq::to_chars and seq::from_chars which provide a similar interface to C++17 functions std::from_chars and std::to_chars.
+The main functions of charconv module are seq::to_chars and seq::from_chars which provide a similar interface to C++17 functions `std::from_chars` and `std::to_chars`.
 They aim to provide a faster alternative to C++ streams for converting floating point and integer types from/to string.
 Note that they were developped to accomodate my needs, and might not be used in all circumstances.

-*seq::from_chars()* is similar to *std::from_chars* with the following differences:
+`seq::from_chars()` is similar to `std::from_chars` with the following differences:
 -	Leading spaces are consumed.
 -	For integral types, a leading '0x' prefix is considered valid.
 -	For floating point values: if the pattern is a valid floating point text representation too large or too small to be stored in given output value, value will be set to (+-)inf or (+-)0,